Interview With CloudForecast’s Founders: Francois Lagier And Kacy Fortner

 architecture and overall idea, but most of the work for the MVP was split out

 pretty evenly.
 We used that time to reach out to potential clients in our

 Full customization of the “Daily Cost Report” email.
 Adjust alert thresholds to notify you of any significant cost increases in AWS.

-How have you attracted users and grown your company?
+How have you attracted users and grown CloudForecast?

 Here is our current focus for user acquisition:

-- Content marketing by creating helpful content around AWS and cost management.
+- Content marketing by creating helpful content around Amazon Web Services and cloud cost management.